microsoft/vscode-docs/api/extension-guides/language-model-tutorial.md

 # Tutorial: Generate AI-powered code annotations by using the Language Model API

-In this tutorial, you'll learn how to create a Visual Studio Code extension that uses the Language Model API to generate AI-powered code annotations.
-You'll create a Code Tutor extension that provides inline suggestions for how to improve your code.
+In this tutorial, You'll learn how to create a VS extension to build an AI-powered Code Tutor.
+You use the Language Model (LM) API to generate suggestions to improve your code and take advantage of the VS Code extension APIs to integrate it seamlessly in the editor as inline annotatations that the user can hover over for more information.
+After you complete this tutorial, you will know how to implement custom AI features in VS Code.

 <!-- TODO: Add a screenshot of the extension in action -->
 ![]()